 The Origins of Pro-Life

 You can scour the Bible with a fine-toothed comb, yet you will not find any passage that describes a prohibition or penalty for a woman who chooses to terminate her pregnancy.
-In some places, the Bible seems to allow and even demand that abortion take place.
-How can Christians claim that the pro-life position is Biblical?
+On the contrary, in some places, the Bible seems to allow and even demand that abortion take place.
+So how can Christians claim that the pro-life position is Biblical?
 You can’t find support until you look at the ethics laid out by Jesus.

 How To Actually Be Pro-Life